 "What," I said confused.
-Andile's visage appeared deathly serious, enough to scare the tar out of anyone--and by anyone I mean particularly me!
+Andile's visage appeared gravely serious, enough to scare the tar out of anyone--and by anyone, I mean me!

-An eerie feeling came over me, and I became a bit disturbed.
-I said lightly, "You are crazy."
+An eerie feeling came over me. disturbed.
+I said lightly, "You are joking, right?"
 I looked at Elder Thompson and continued.
-“Is this guy for real.?
+“Is this guy for real?"

 Andile continued to become more detailed about my uniqueness and my particular status.
-He flattered me and frightened me with his worshipful devotion to my supposed status without flinching once!
-His accent was that of an English poet and words flowed off of his tongue like water from fresh spring.
-By the time he finished he had everyone in the boarding at attention!
+He flattered me, plain and true.
+His flattery frightened me with his worshipful devotion to my supposed status without flinching once.
+His beautiful accent reminded me an English poet.
+Words flowed off of his tongue like water from a fresh spring.
+By the time he finished, he had everyone in the boarding spellbound.

 After about 20 minutes of the beautiful accent of the convincing words of this Xhosa member, I successfully helped Andile think I did not believe him.
-The truth was I did.
+Truthfully, I did believe his story.
 I put on the performance of my life trying not to appear affected by Andile's words.
-Never once did he indicate that what he said was false or that he had invented the tale.
+Never once did he indicate what he said was false or that he had invented the tale.

-When he left (Take in mind, Andile at the time was a 17-year-old kid and I a 22-year-old Elder) I expressed my mind to Elder Thompson about this story of me being the choosen.
+When he left, Andile, this 17-year-old kid, I, a 22-year-old elder expressed my mind to Elder Thompson about this story of me being the choosen.
 Honestly, he did not know that Andile planned the story or if it was true.
 That really scared me because I was the first Black American the Church sent to Umtata as a missionary to my knowledge.
-Elder Thompson knew enough about Andile that he could not conger up a tale like that on a whim--in his opinion at least!
+Elder Thompson knew enough about Andile that he could not conger up a tale like that on a whim--in his opinion at least.

 I thought incessantly of Xhosa warriors waiting until my companion goes to sleep before wisking me off to some tribal place to be made ruler.
 I didn't even think the Church allowed things like that to happen.
 I wondered why they sent me to a place where the natives would elect me their ruler!
 My fear displayed my arrogance and ignorance.
 If I had known that South Africa was just as normal as South Georgia, I would never have lost any sleep over Andile's story.

 Me, Elder Johnson

-He looked at me with the most pathetic and empathetic eyes and said, "You really believed that.
+Andiled regarded me with the most pathetic, empathetic eyes and said, "You really believed that?
 I was just messing with you elder."

 From that point on, I became The One.

-The one Andile played all his intellectual mind games with because I was so gullible.
+The one Andile played all his intellectual mind games with because I was so gullible, each time.
 Each time my acting became worse because I could not lie, and he convinced me me of several strange new things before revealing it was a prank.

 Who knew a 17-year-old could be so talented at acting?
-He taught me what a prison my ignorance about Africa created for me emotionally and cured me of my prejudice!
+I did not.
+He taught me what a prison my ignorance about Africa created for me emotionally.
+That day began the curing of my prejudices, the beginning.